spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 Whenever the characters enter contested territory (or an area controlled by #TeamRatings), there should be a flock of 1D6 Camera Drones following them.
 Anything the drones can see will likely be included in the broadcast, and NPCs may reference it.
 They are unable to follow the characters onto Deck 3 (Science), or Deck 5 (Engineering), and will not move between decks.

 Within a few minutes of being spotted by Camera Drones, a squad of [**Security Guards**](../part-2/#security-guards) should arrive in the area and attempt to capture them.

+##### Camera Drones

+[**Camera Drones**](../appendix-npcs/#camera-drone) are quadcopters about the size of a football that follow characters around, broadcasting what they can see back to the Director.

+They are not very smart and can be tricked, misdirected, or avoided fairly easily.
+If the characters successfully dodge all the drones following them, the drones will relocate them within 3D6 minutes.

+They are extremely agile and will try to dodge any attempt to interfere with them.
+They can be disabled by submerging or dousing them with water, hitting them with electricity, or by a shot from a [**_laser weapon_**](../appendix-magic-items/#laser-weapon) in stun mode.
+If disabled, the drone falls out of the air and lays on the floor sparking and smoking until a cleaning drone comes to collect it.
+Disabled drones will be replaced within the hour, or the next time the characters enter contested or #TeamRatings territory.

 ### The Elevator